YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 • Café lobby & Kitchen at the end of the shift

-• Mop and Sweep Lobby, Kitchen, and Closets at the end of the shift
+• Mop and sweep the lobby, Kitchen, and Closets at the end of the shift

 • Wash Dishes & any other duties assigned by the Y Café Manager